-Nonperforming assets of the Company include nonperforming loans (as indicated above), nonaccrual investments and other real estate owned and repossessions, the total of which amounted to \$9.5 million and \$6.9 million at December 31, 2017 and 2016, respectively.
-As of December 31, 2017, management believed that there were no significant foreseeable losses relating to nonperforming assets, except as discussed below.
+Nonperforming assets of the Company include nonperforming loans (as indicated above), nonaccrual investments and other real estate owned and repossessions, the total of which amounted to \$7.6 million and \$9.5 million at December 31, 2018 and 2017, respectively.
+As of December 31, 2018, management believed that there were no significant foreseeable losses relating to nonperforming assets, except as discussed below.

-All loans for which the collateral is insufficient to cover all principal and accrued interest will be reclassified as nonperforming loans to the extent they are unsecured, on or before the date when the loan becomes 90 days delinquent, with the exception of small dollar other consumer loans which are not placed on nonaccrual status since these loans are charged-off when they have been delinquent from 90 to 180 days, and when the related collateral, if any, is not sufficient to offset the indebtedness.
+Loans for which the borrower appears to be unable or unwilling to repay its debt in full or on time and the collateral is insufficient to cover all principal and accrued interest, will be reclassified as nonperforming loans to the extent they are unsecured, on or before the date when the loan becomes 90 days delinquent, with the exception of small dollar other consumer loans which are not placed on nonaccrual status since these loans are charged-off when they have been delinquent from 90 to 180 days, and when the related collateral, if any, is not sufficient to offset the indebtedness.
 When a loan is classified as a nonaccrual loan, interest on the loan is no longer accrued, all unpaid accrued interest is reversed and interest income is subsequently recorded only to the extent cash payments are received.
 Accrual status is resumed when all contractually due payments are brought current and future payments are reasonably assured.

-Nonaccrual loans were 0.25% of total loans, at year end 2017 versus 0.19% of total loans, at year end 2016.
-There were 33 loans totaling \$13.9 million classified as impaired as of December 31, 2017 versus 46 loans totaling \$20.7 million at the end of 2016.
-The increase in nonaccrual loans during 2017 resulted primarily from the addition of two commercial relationships totaling \$4.0 million offset by paydowns and improved performance resulting in removal from nonaccrual.
-Total nonperforming loans were \$9.4 million, or 0.25% of total loans, at year end 2017 versus \$6.7 million, or 0.19% of total loans, at the end of 2016.
+Nonaccrual loans were 0.19% of total loans, at year end 2018 versus 0.25% of total loans, at year end 2017.
+There were 44 loans totaling \$26.7 million classified as impaired as of December 31, 2018 versus 33 loans totaling \$13.9 million at the end of 2017.
+The increase in impaired loans during 2018 resulted primarily from loan relationships categorized as substandard which had further downward migration in 2018 to impaired status.
+Total nonperforming loans were \$7.3 million, or 0.19% of total loans, at year end 2018 versus \$9.4 million, or 0.25% of total loans, at the end of 2017.